qiskit-community/qiskit-experiments/docs/manuals/benchmarking/randomized_benchmarking.rst

    :math:`a \cdot \alpha^m + b`, where :math:`m` is the Clifford length

--  ``EPG``: The Error Per Gate calculated from the EPC, only for 1-qubit or 2-qubit quantum gates (see Ref.
-[3])
+-  ``EPG``: The Error Per Gate calculated from the EPC, only for 1-qubit or 2-qubit quantum gates (see [3]_)

 Running a 1-qubit RB experiment
 -------------------------------

-Standard RB experiment will provide you gate errors for every basis gates constituting averaged Clifford gate.
+The standard RB experiment will provide you gate errors for every basis gate constituting an averaged Clifford gate.
 Note that you can only obtain a single EPC value :math:`\cal E` from a single RB experiment.
 As such, computing the error values for multiple gates :math:`\{g_i\}` requires some assumption of contribution of each gate to the total depolarizing error.
-This is the so called ``gate_error_ratio`` option you can find in analysis options.
+This is provided by the ``gate_error_ratio`` analysis option.

 Provided that we have :math:`n_i` gates with independent error :math:`e_i` per Clifford, the total EPC is estimated by the composition of error from every basis gate,